wahyuwiyoko/dark-moon.nvim/README.md

 Dark Moon color scheme support for Treesitter, built-in LSP client, true-color terminals, and [other supported plugins](#supported-plugins).

+This plugin is still under development and may breaking changes at any time.
+If you update this plugin to the latest changes and encounter some errors, please read the [CHANGELOG.md](CHANGELOG.md) for further instructions.
+I'm very sorry for this inconvenience.

 ## Screenshots

 ![Lua code with Dark Moon](https://github.com/wahyuwiyoko/dark-moon.nvim/assets/137708513/2baa2c79-ec36-45b2-8d3c-c928390031fd)